Next Generation Lactation Services

 - Capitol Area Baby Cafe: Caroline facilitates Baby Cafe for Expectant Parents Organization.
 We often refer clients to Baby Cafe and receive referrals of clients from Baby Cafe.
 Natosha attends most of the meetings as a peer counselor from WIC, or as an employee of Expectant Parents Organization.

-- Capitol Area Breastfeeding Coalition: We are listed as a provider on the Coalition website.
+- Capital Area Breastfeeding Coalition: We are listed as a provider on the Coalition website.
 We have attended meetings before Covid and were active members of the coalition.

 - Capital Area Perinatal Coalition: We are active members of the coalition, attending meetings.
 Would like to develop some programming together to strengthen the partnership.